-Upon collection by the remote seller or marketplace facilitator, title to collected sales tax vests in the Commission for remittance to the taxing jurisdiction.
-The remote seller or marketplace facilitator remits collected sales tax to the Commission on behalf of the taxing jurisdiction, from whom that power is delegated, in trust for the taxing jurisdiction and is accountable to the Commission and taxing jurisdiction.
+Upon collection by the remote seller or marketplace facilitator, title to collected sales tax vests in the Commission for remittance to the membertaxing jurisdiction.
+The remote seller or marketplace facilitator remits collected sales tax to the Commission on behalf of the membertaxing jurisdiction, from whom that power is delegated, in trust for the membertaxing jurisdiction and is accountable to the Commission and membertaxing jurisdiction.

-4.10.030 Imposition - Rate.
+4.10.030 Imposition Collection-Rate.

-- A. To the fullest extent permitted by law, a sales tax is levied and assessed on all remote sales where delivery is made within the local taxing jurisdiction(s) that is a Member, within the state of Alaska. - B. The applicable tax shall be added to the sales price. - C. The tax rate added to the sale price shall be the tax rate for the taxing jurisdiction(s) where the property or product is sold or service that was rendered is received, and based on the date the property or product was sold or the date the service rendered was received. - D. An Address and Tax Rate Database will be made available to remote sellers and marketplace facilitators, indicating the appropriate tax rate to be applied. - E. The tax assessed shall be consistent with relevant jurisdictional tax caps, single unit sales, and exemptions. - F. When a sale is made on an installment basis, the applicable sales tax shall be collected at each payment, calculated at the sales tax rate in effect, and with the cap applied, at the time of the original sale or the date the service is rendered, based on the local jurisdictions' Code(s). - G. When a sales transaction involves placement of a single order with multiple deliveries made at different points in time that are separately invoiced, the applicable sales tax shall be collected on each separately invoiced delivery, calculated at the sales tax rate in effect, and with the cap applied, at the time of the original sale or the date the service is rendered.
+- A. To the fullest extent permitted by law, thea sales tax is levied and assessed by the member jurisdiction shall be collected on all remote sales where delivery is made within the local taxing jurisdiction(s) that is a member member jurisdiction, within the state of Alaska. - B. The applicable tax shall be added to the sales price as provided in the member jurisdiction's sales tax code, based on Point of Delivery. - C. The tax rate added to the sale price shall be the tax rate for the membertaxing jurisdiction(s) where the property or product is sold or service that was rendered is received, and based on the date the property or product was sold or the date the service rendered was received.

-4.10.040 Obligation to collect tax - Threshold criteria.
+- D. An address and tax rate database will be made available to remote sellers and marketplace facilitators, indicating the appropriate tax rate to be applied. - E. The tax assessed shall be consistent with relevant jurisdictional tax caps, single unit sales, and exemptions. - F. When a sale is made on an installment basis, the applicable sales tax shall be collected at each payment, calculated at the sales tax rate in effect, and with the cap applied, at the time of the original sale or the date the service is rendered, based on the memberlecal jurisdiction's code(s). - G. When a sales transaction involves placement of a single order with multiple deliveries made at different points in time that are separately invoiced, the applicable sales tax shall be collected on each separately invoiced delivery, calculated at the sales tax rate in effect, and with the cap applied, at the time of the original sale or the date the service is rendered.

-- A. Any remote seller or marketplace facilitator must collect and remit sales tax in compliance with all applicable procedures and requirements of law, provided the remote seller or marketplace facilitator has met one of the following Threshold Criteria ("Threshold Criteria") in the previous calendar year: - 1.
-The remote seller's statewide gross sales, including the seller's marketplace facilitator's statewide gross sales, from the sale(s) of property, products or services delivered into the state meets or exceeds one hundred thousand dollars (\$100,000); or - 2.
-The remote seller, including the seller's marketplace facilitator, sold property, products, or services delivered into the state in two hundred (200) or more separate transactions.
+4.10.040 Obligation to collect tax-Threshold criteria.

-B. For purposes of determining whether the Threshold Criteria are met, remote sellers or marketplace facilitators shall include all gross sales, from all sales of goods, property, products, or services rendered within the state of Alaska.
+- A. Any remote seller or marketplace facilitator must collect and remit sales tax in compliance with all applicable procedures and requirements of law, provided the remote seller or marketplace facilitator has met one of the following threshold criteria in the current or previous calendar year: - 1.
+The remote seller's statewide gross sales, including the seller's marketplace facilitator's statewide gross sales, from the sale(s) of property, products or services delivered into the state meets or exceeds one hundred thousand dollars; or - 2.
+The remote seller, including the seller's marketplace facilitator, sold property, products, or services delivered into the state in two hundred or more separate transactions. - B. For purposes of determining whether the threshold criteria are met, remote sellers or marketplace facilitators shall include all gross sales, from all sales of goods, property, products, or services rendered within the state of Alaska.